softlayer/githubio_source/content/reference/datatypes/SoftLayer_Network_SecurityGroup_Rule/_index.md

             <span class='views-field-title'>
                 <a href="#remoteIp" name=remoteIp>remoteIp</a>
             </span>
             <div class='views-field-body'>CIDR or IP address for allowed connections.
-This property is mutually exclusive with the remoteGroupId property.  </div>
+This property is mutually exclusive with the remoteGroupId property.
+When the protocol is vrrp, ports cannot be specified.  </div>
             <span class="type-label">Type:</span>
             <div class='type-content'>
                 <p>string</p>